Listen & Subscribe on These Podcast Players

 About the Show

 On the show, Brittany aims to inspire you and help you grow in your craft.
-Through her own stories and the stories of each special guest, you’ll discover tips and tricks to improve your crochet and knitting skills and find inspiration to achieve your hobby goals.
+Through her own stories and the stories of each special guest, you’ll discover tips and tricks to improve your crochet and knitting skills and find inspiration to make something that makes you happy.

 When you want to kick back and learn from yarn industry experts, grab some yarn and turn on The BHooked Podcast.
 There’s never a shortage of all things crochet, knitting or yarn.